PM-Abhishek/SEED-SOWING-BOT-DESIGN/Gathering-Pertinent-Information.md

 ## **Automatic Seed Sowing Robot**

 ***
 It is a fully automatic seed sowing robot that automates this task.
 The robot uses four motors for running it in desired directions.
 It uses a small bracket for pouring seeds.
 The robot consists of a funnel like arrangement in order to pour seeds into a lower container.
-There it uses a shaft with gear like bucket teeth to pick up limited quantity of seeds and pour them on the ground in a steady manner in proper quantity.
+There it uses a shaft with gear like bucket teeth to pick up limited quantity of seeds and pour them on the ground in a steady manner in proper quantity.[2]